LiamJCates/Programming-Notes/Programming Methods/Fundamentals/Constructs/Declarations/Subroutine/Subroutine.md

 In general, a computer programming subroutine is a group of statements, given a name, which can be called from some point in the program to be executed to accomplish some task.

 Formally, computer programming subroutine is a code block that can take inputs, execute instructions, and return a result.
 Functions allow a programmer to structure programs in segments of code to perform individual tasks.

 In different programming languages, a subroutine may be called a routine, subprogram, function, method, or procedure.
 Technically, these terms all have different definitions.
 The generic, umbrella term "callable unit" is sometimes used.

+Functions enable you to divide the content of your application into functional units that can be invoked in a sequence of your choosing.

 In the following discussion we shall refer to the more general concept of subroutine using the word function.